-In the first year of study, the clinical emphasis is on history taking, physical assessment, diagnostic reasoning, differential diagnosis, and management of primary health problems in adults.
+In the first year of study, the clinical emphasis is on history taking, physical assessment, diagnostic reasoning, differential diagnosis, pathophysiology, pharmacology, and management of primary health problems in adults.
 Specialty oncology knowledge, research, and statistics are the required didactic content.
 During the final year of study, the focus is on managing complex oncologic problems and developing a model of evidence-based practice as an advanced oncology nurse.
-Courses include pharmacology, symptom management, health promotion, and clinical practica in diverse sites and settings.
+Courses include specialty pharmacology, symptom management, health promotion, and clinical practica in diverse sites and settings.
 Clinical conferences focus on the integration of knowledge and research into practice, specifically applied to the management of the individual patient and family, and to management of populations of specialty patients.

-Required Clinical Courses: 554a, 556b, 610a.
-Required Seminars: 557a/b, 611a, 615a/b.
+Required Clinical Courses: 554a, 556b, 610a\.

+Required Seminars: 533, 557a, 557b, 611b, 615a/b, 895b.